cromination/taddimus/web/wp-content/themes/hestia/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Hestia Pro fits all business, startups, corporate businesses, online companies, portfolios, e-commerce (WooCommerce), and freelancers.
+Hestia fits all business, startups, corporate businesses, online companies, portfolios, e-commerce (WooCommerce), and freelancers.

 ## Description ##
 Hestia is a modern WordPress theme for professionals.
 It fits creative business, small businesses (restaurants, wedding planners, sport/medical shops), startups, corporate businesses, online agencies and firms, portfolios, ecommerce (WooCommerce), and freelancers.
 It has a multipurpose one-page design, widgetized footer, blog/news page and a clean look, is compatible with: Flat Parallax Slider, Photo Gallery, Travel Map and Elementor Page Builder .
 The theme is responsive, WPML, Retina ready, SEO friendly, and uses Material Kit for design.